railsuser2014/openobject-doc-book-en/source/index.rst

   <div class="tip">
   You will find a new integrated approach to enterprise management and best development practices in these pages.
 These books have been best-sellers on Amazon for several months.
-You can also have a look at our <a href="">printed books</a>.  </div>
+You can also have a look at our <a href="http://openerp.com/buy.html?page=shop.browse&category_id=4">printed books</a>.  </div>
   <br/>
   <br/>